Cocuy: Venezuela

 Finally, on 4 December 2013, eight artisans were awarded their final permits to produce Cocuy in Pecaya.
 Today Venezuela has 8 brands and duly authenticated, and is expected that during 2014 the rest of the artisans can get their permits.

+Aruba

+Cucui originated from an ancient recipe, which was first created by indigenous tribes.
+The traditional preparation method of cucui involves roasting the leaves of the agave sisalana in underground ovens and fermenting them in pure white rum.
+To achieve the cherry-red color, the fruit of the tuna (opuntia elatior) is added.